 According to a new case report, however, there may be something in energy drinks that can cause liver damage.

 The report details a 50-year-old man who was admitted to the hospital for acute hepatitis.
 The patient had reportedly consumed four to five energy drinks per day for more than 3 weeks.

-This is a very rare occurrence; there is only one other case, in which a 22-year-old woman developed acute hepatitis from consuming energy drinks in excess.
+This is a very rare occurrence; there is only

 This latest case – reported by Dr. Jennifer Nicole Harb of the University of Florida College of Medicine and colleagues – was published in the journal BMJ Case Reports.

 The man was previously healthy.
 He reported no changes in his diet or alcohol consumption, nor was he taking any prescription or over-the-counter medicine.
 He had also not consumed any illicit drugs and had no history of liver disease in his family.

 However, for 3 weeks leading up to his hospitalization, he had started consuming energy drinks in order to keep up with his heavy workload as a construction worker.

 After the 3-week period, he started developing symptoms such as general malaise, anorexia, acute abdominal pain, nausea, and vomiting.
 The patient became alarmed when these symptoms were accompanied by jaundice and dark urine.